 No matter how you put it, Peter Nash has sold over:

 Buyers should note that information on this web site is submitted as descriptive as to type and quality of residence and property only.
 Figures relating to size and quantum must be taken as approximate.
-A buyer is responsible for doing their own due diligence and for confirming any pertinent information.
+You are responsible for doing your own due diligence and for confirming any pertinent information.